FatmaGamalhamed/spam-detection/README.md

 ## ⭐ Project Goal

-This project is part of my Machine Learning portfolio and demonstrates an end-to-end workflow for building and serving a real-world NLP classification system.
+This project is part of my Machine Learning portfolio and demonstrates an end-to-end workflow for building, evaluating, serving, and deploying a real-world NLP classification system.